vhscom/svelte-headlessui-starter/README.md

 ## Rights

-Launch your next Svelte app using Headless UI.<br>
+Svelte Headless UI Starter - Launch your next Svelte app using Headless UI.<br>
 Copyright (C) 2022&nbsp;&nbsp;VHS &lt;vhsdev@tutanota.com&gt; (https://vhs.codeberg.page)

 Svelte Headless UI Starter is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.